Noise Levels in Spring Garden, Philadelphia, PA | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 7,800 Spring Garden residents, or 89.2%, live above that level.
 By land area, 86.5% of Spring Garden is above 55 dBA.

 Average noise levels for Spring Garden residents, grouped by direction from the center of Spring Garden.
-Southern Spring Garden carries the highest population-weighted average; Eastern Spring Garden carries the lowest.
-Just 84% of residents in Eastern Spring Garden live in blocks above the EPA's 55 dBA threshold, three-quarters of the share in Southern Spring Garden.
+The highest population-weighted average is in southeastern Spring Garden; the lowest is in northeastern Spring Garden, where just 80% of residents live in blocks above the EPA's 55 dBA threshold, three-quarters of the share in the loudest section.

 Central Spring Garden